lingui/js-lingui/website/docs/tutorials/react-native.md

 <Trans>Message Inbox</Trans>
 ```

 Alternatively, you may override the default locally on the i18n components, using the `render` or `component` prop, as documented in the [reference](/docs/ref/react.md#rendering-translations).
-Use these to apply styling to the rendered string.
+Use them to apply styling to the rendered string.

 ## Nesting components